Where is Game of Thrones filmed you ask? We've got the answers.

 Game of Thrones is one of the most popular series in TV history.
 It's no wonder it has sparked a tourism boom everywhere it is shot.
-Game of Thrones filming locations, you can bet tourists will flock to see it.
+Once a destination becomes a part of the Game of Thrones filming locations, you can bet tourists will flock to see it.

-6 Game of Thrones Filming locations Around the World
+7 Game of Thrones Filming Locations

 If you love adding an element of entertainment into your travels, here's a round up of the best and most scenic places Game of Thrones is filmed around the world.

 The magic happens in Belfast at Titanic Studios.
-The Titanic Museum is one of the greatest attractions to Northern Ireland, and while you are there, venture a little further down the road to see the sound stages where GOT scenes are shot.
+The Titanic Museum is one of the greatest attractions to Northern Ireland, and while you are there, venture a little further down the road to see the sound stages where Game of Thrones scenes are shot.

 Watch our video experience of The Game of Thrones.